Will Scotch Tape Damage Wall Paint: Understanding and Solutions

 How Can You Safely Use Scotch Tape on Painted Walls?

-5. Use a Buffer Layer: When hanging decorations, consider placing a small strip of painter’s tape on the wall first, then apply the Scotch tape over it.
+5. Use a Buffer Layer: If hanging decorations, consider placing a small strip of painter’s tape on the wall first, then apply the Scotch tape over it.
 This creates a protective barrier between the adhesive and the paint.

 Are there alternatives to Scotch tape that are safer for wall paint?